TeamIRI/darkshield-api-demos/mongo/README.md

     use darkshield
     db.masked.find()

-The setup script will also download the NER and sentence detection models from the [OpenNLP website](http://opennlp.sourceforge.net/models-1.5/) if not present in the directory.
-If you are having trouble downloading the models, place the *en-ner-person.bin* and *en-sent.bin* files into this directory.
+The setup script will also download the NER and sentence detection models from the [OpenNLP website](http://opennlp.sourceforge.net/models-1.5/) if not present in the parent directory.
+If you are having trouble downloading the models, place the *en-ner-person.bin* and *en-sent.bin* files into the parent directory.